-Describe the consultation that took place in the process of designing the new program.
-For example, describe any consultation with students, faculty members, administrators, professionals or professional organizations, industry, and other graduate programs and/or Faculties.
+Describe the consultation that took place in the process of designing the new diploma program.
+For example, describe any consultation with, and involvement and input from, students, faculty members, administrators, professionals or professional organizations, other graduate programs and/or Faculties.